-Discussions are occurring centrally regarding potential variances that may be needed to support the restart of schools in September in light of the pandemic.
+At the current time, it is our understanding that discussions are occurring provincially regarding potential variances that may be needed to support the restart of schools in September in light of the pandemic.
 Some of which are important to help ensure the health and safety of students and staff.
 Examples include: